strautomator/core/README.md

 - PayPal API
 - Spotify API
 - Wahoo Cloud API
-- AI providers: Anthropic, Gemini, Mistral, OpenAI, xAI, OpenRouter
+- AI providers: OpenRouter, Gemini
 - Weather providers: Open-Meteo, OpenWeatherMap, Tomorrow.io, Visual Crossing, WeatherAPI

 Please note that most of the services listed above have a free / trial version, which should be enough for testing or a single user use case.
 For power users, you might need to subscribe to paid plans.